 - Hit your three most important points.
 Choose and flesh out the three strongest points that will be most effective in persuading legislators to support your position.

 - Personalize your letter.
-Tell your elected official why this legislation matters in his community or state.
+Tell your elected official why this legislation matters in their community or state.
 If you have one, include a personal story that shows how this issue affects you and your family.
-A constituent’s personal story can be the very persuasive as your legislator shapes his or her position.
+A constituent’s personal story can be the very persuasive as your legislator shapes their position.

 - Personalize your relationship.
-Tell your elected official or his staff if you have you ever voted for this elected official or contributed time or money to his or her campaign.
-Are you familiar with her through any business or personal relationship?
+Tell your elected official or their staff if you have you ever voted for this elected official or contributed time or money to their campaign.
+Are you familiar with them through any business or personal relationship?
 If so, The closer your legislator feels to you, the more powerful your argument is likely to be.

 - Be courteous, to the point, and firm.
 Take a firm position.
 Remember that often your elected official may not know more about the issue than you do.
 (5)